hapi-server/server-nodejs/README.md

 In this example, we assume that the command line program that returns a dataset has the minimal capabilities required - when executed with inputs of a start and stop time, it generates a headerless HAPI CSV file with all parameters in the dataset.
 The server handles parameter subsetting and the generation of HAPI Binary and JSON.

-In this example, a Python script [Example.py](https://raw.githubusercontent.com/hapi-server/server-nodejs/master/bin/Example.py) returns HAPI-formatted CSV data (with no header) with two parameters.
+The Python script [Example.py](https://raw.githubusercontent.com/hapi-server/server-nodejs/master/bin/Example.py) returns HAPI-formatted CSV data (with no header) with two parameters.
 To serve this data, only a configuration file, [Example1.json](https://raw.githubusercontent.com/hapi-server/server-nodejs/master/metadata/Example1.json) is needed.
 The configuration file has information that is used to call the command line program and it also has HAPI metadata that describes the output of [Example.py](https://raw.githubusercontent.com/hapi-server/server-nodejs/master/bin/Example.py).
 Details about the configuration file format are described in the [Metadata](#Metadata) section.

 The Python calling syntax of [Example.py](https://raw.githubusercontent.com/hapi-server/server-nodejs/master/bin/Example.py) is